bradtaniguchi/IMSRoomRenter/NOTES.md

 I also will look into the IMSAdmin crash issue in the future more intensely.

 Also going to add a picture or text to the logout buttons, as to many people don't click on it -_-

+####----UPDATE 3/24/16
+I will be working heavily on the following issues this Spring break.
+1. Mandator fix of the critical bug.
+That will crash the system if a user is allowed to log into the same room in a small time period.
+This can happen if the page/ program does not refresh.
+This occurs during login due if the popup is not removed from the screen
+2. Adding text to the logout buttons
+3. Finish implimentation and possible testing of the Switch Room function.

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]
 Program doesn't display the corrent amount of students logged in, or out.